ansegura7/TSP/code/README.md

 ## Authors
 - Created by Andrés Segura Tinoco
 - Created on Jan 02, 2020
+- Version v0.6

 ## Program Description
 The program has 12 classes.
 Below, each of them are described:

 File class: **Main.java**
-- Description: Program Main Class of TSP Solver solution GUI.
+- Description: Program Main class of TSP Solver solution.
 - Package: tsp.main
 - Main methods:
     - **main**: Input function of the main class.

 File class: **TestEngine.java**
-- Description: Program Main Class of TSP Solver solution for test and calibration purpose.
+- Description: TSP Solver class with a static method for testing and calibration purpose.
 - Package: tsp.test
 - Main methods:
     - **runAccuracyTests**: Public function to run the accuracy tests in batch mode.